Police body camera ramp up started a decade ago. How well have they worked?

 Three officers were suspended without pay and arrested on murder warrants last week.

 While body cameras aren’t a panacea, in many departments they’re also being used to train officers on good policing.
-New York City’s Metropolitan Transportation Authority Police keep a library of recorded interactions where officers defused situations well, a tool that’s invaluable for its immediacy and specificity.
+New York’s Metropolitan Transportation Authority Police keep a library of recorded interactions where officers defused situations well, a tool that’s invaluable for its immediacy and specificity.

 “This is the one of the seminal changes in my generation,” said Chief John Mueller.
 “This has changed the game.”